-5G AP measures Key trends Announcements by operators, service providers or users At the end of March 2020, 5G commercial services had been deployed in 10 countries (EU-27 plus the UK).
-5G commercial launches in Europe: Austria (3 operators with 5G commercial service), Finland (3), Germany (2), Hungary (1), Ireland (2), Italy (2), Latvia (1), Romania (3), Spain (1) and the UK (4).
-5G commercial launches in the USA: Verizon (October 2018 for FWA and April 2019 for mobile services), AT&T (December 2018 for network and June 2019 for mobile services, Sprint in May 2019, T-Mobile in July 2019.
-5G commercial launches in South Korea in December 2018 for enterprise customers and in April 2019 for residential customers.
-5G commercial services in China launched in November 2019.
-5G planned launches: Japan in April 2020 (Pre-launches in 2019, notably for NTT DoCoMo autumn 2019).
-Promote early deployment in major urban areas and along major transport paths 191 trials announced in EU-27 plus the UK.
-42 trials identified in Russia, Turkey, San Marino, Switzerland and Norway.
+5G AP measures Key trends Announcements by operators, service providers or users At the end of September 2020, 5G commercial services had been deployed in 18 countries (EU-27 plus the UK).
+5G commercial launches in Europe: Austria (3 operators with 5G commercial service), Belgium (1), Bulgaria (1), Czech Republic (2), Denmark (1), Finland (3), Germany (2), Hungary (2), Ireland (3), Italy (2), Latvia (2), Netherlands (3), Poland (3), Romania (3), Slovenia (1), Spain (4), Sweden (3) and the UK (4).
+5G commercial launches in the USA: Verizon (October 2018 for FWA and April 2019 for mobile services), AT&T (December 2018 for network and June 2019 for mobile services), Sprint in May 2019, T-Mobile in July 2019.
+5G commercial launches were launched in South Korea in December 2018 for enterprise customers, and in April 2019 for residential customers.
+5G commercial services in China were launched in November 2019.
+5G commercial services available in Japan since April 2020.
+Promote early deployment in major urban areas and along major transport paths 199 trials announced in EU-27 plus the UK.
+46 trials identified in Russia, Turkey, San Marino, Switzerland and Norway.
 In 2017-2019, 11 digital cross-border corridors were announced and established for live tests of 5G in the EU.
 Three large-scale projects have been selected on these corridors (5G-CARMEN, 5GCroCo, 5G-MOBIX).
+In June 2020, three new projects (5GMed, 5G-Routes and 5G-Blueprint) were launched and will provide applications in cross-border connected and automated mobility.
 Promote pan-European multi-stakeholder trials as catalysts to turn technological innovation into full business solutions Large trials are part of H2020 Phase 3 projects.
 Three projects (5G EVE, 5G-VINNI, 5GENESIS) started on 1 July 2018.
 They are implementing and testing advanced 5G infrastructures in Europe (EUR 15 to 20 million investment).
 Seven additional projects (5G-SOLUTIONS, 5G-TOURS, 5GDrones, 5G-HEART, 5GROWTH, 5G-SMART, 5G-VICTORI) focussed on trialling 5G across vertical industries started in June 2019.
 Eight projects (ARIADNE, 5G-CLARITY, 5G-COMPLETE, INSPIRE-5Gplus, LOCUS, MonB5G, TERAWAY and 5G ZORRO) started in November 2019 on the longer term vision.
+Eleven new Horizon 2020 projects under the European 5G Public-Private Partnership (5G PPP), kicked off in September 2020 with the objective to seize opportunities in 5G hardware innovation and to validate 5G ecosystems for connected and automated mobility (CAM) along three new European cross-border corridors.